avoevodin/turorial/README.md

 # Test repository
-## This readme-file contains the tutorial for convenient work with git and zsh.
+###    This readme-file contains the tutorial for convenient work with git and zsh.

-## sub header

 ### brew